Natal Native Pioneer Corps: Background

+Boers settlers had established the Natalia Republic in 1838 on land near Port Natal (modern-day Durban, South Africa) ceded by the Zulu king Dingane.
+The republic grew with further land ceded by Dingane's successor Mpande kaSenzangakhona.
+The Boers submitted to British rule in 1842 and the District of Port Natal was created in 1843, initially as part of Cape Colony to the south; the Colony of Natal was established in 1856.

+Natal bordered the Zulu Kingdom (commonly known as Zululand) and the relative security provided by British oversight made it a refuge for fugitives fleeing from conflicts in Zululand.
+As a result the black population of the colony rose from around 20-42,000 in 1840 to 320,000 in 1879.
+British migration to the colony was low and many of the original Boers emigrated to new territories such as the independent South African Republic (commonly known as the Transvaal).
+By 1879 the white population of the colony numbered around 27,000 and there were around 17,000 Indians.
+Black emigrants from Zululand remained largely in their chiefdoms (known in the Bantu languages by the prefix "ama") which were allocated territory within the colony, but these were overcrowded and located on the least desirable land.
+The British recognised 99 hereditary chiefs by 1878 as well as 46 appointed chiefs or head men of lower status.
+The chiefs' power was gradually eroded as British law took the place of traditional tribal law and taxation was imposed.

-In the late 1870s the British High Commissioner for Southern Africa Sir Henry Bartle Frere was attempting to form a confederation of British possessions in Southern Africa.
-As part of this ambition, the annexation of Zululand was planned, this led to the Anglo-Zulu War of 1879.
-The senior British military commander in the region Frederic Thesiger (later and more commonly known as Lord Chelmsford) began gathering forces in the Colony of Natal for an invasion of Zululand.
-Chelmsford's plan called for an invasion by five columns of troops, though manpower shortages required him to reduce this to three.
-The Right Column (formerly No. 1 Column) under Charles Pearson was to advance on the eastern coast, the Left Column (formerly No. 4 Column) under Evelyn Wood was to launch a feint on the west flank and Chelmsford's Centre Column (comprising the combined Nos.
-2 & 3 Columns) was to strike for the Zulu capital at Ulundi.
-The former No. 5 Column under Hugh Rowlands was assigned to defend the border of Transvaal with the Zulu kingdom.
+In the late 1870s, the British High Commissioner for Southern Africa, Sir Henry Bartle Frere, attempted to form a confederation of British possessions in the region.
+As part of this ambition, the annexation of Zululand was planned.
+In 1878, the senior British military commander in the region, Lieutenant-General Frederic Thesiger (later and more commonly known as Lord Chelmsford), began gathering forces in Natal for an invasion of Zululand.
+Chelmsford's plan called for an advance by five columns of troops, although manpower shortages required him to reduce this to three.
+The Right Column (formerly No. 1 Column) under Colonel Charles Pearson was to advance along the eastern coast, the Left Column (formerly No. 4 Column) under Colonel Evelyn Wood was to launch a feint on the west flank, and Chelmsford's Centre Column (comprising the combined Nos.
+2 & 3 Columns) was to advance on the Zulu capital at Ulundi.
+The former No. 5 Column under Colonel Hugh Rowlands was assigned to the recently-annexed Transvaal Colony to defend its border with Zululand.

-The columns would need to march along existing tracks in Zululand and all supplies would need to follow them by wagon.
-These tracks were ill-formed and only used occasionally by traders; they turned to quagmires in the rain and were occasionally broken by steep-sided dongas (dry river beds).
+The majority of British supplies were carried by ox-drawn wagons.
+There were no roads in Zululand and the existing unimproved paths were used only by traders; they turned to quagmires in the rain and were occasionally broken by steep-sided dongas (dry river beds).
 River fords (locally known as drifts) were impassable in high water and quickly ruined when trafficked heavily.